playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 We should now see a list of buttons with a name associated with each!

-## Making our Components Functional
+## Making Our Components Functional

 Now that we've created the initial structure of our components, let's work on making them functional.